colymba/GridFieldBulkEditingTools/README.md

 		$config->addComponent(new GridFieldBulkImageUpload( $imageField, $editableFields ));

 ### Configuration
-The component's option can be configurated individually or in bulk through the 'config' functions
+The component's option can be configurated individually or in bulk through the 'config' functions like this:

+    $config->getComponentByType('GridFieldBulkImageUpload')->setConfig( $reference, $value );

 #### $config overview
 The available configuration options are: